 Taking a step back from the limelight for a few years, Shania got divorced and remarried, returned to the stage for her own Vegas residency, toured the US, and starred in the OWN reality series Why Not? with Shania Twain.

-To celebrate her glorious return, here are Shania’s top 10 songs:
+To celebrate her 53rd birthday today (August 28) here are Shania's top 10 songs:

 10. Life's About To Get Good

 Shania's comeback single certainly did not disappoint.
 It sounds exactly like what we expect of a Shania Twain song in 2018, with the thoughful, empowering lyrics to match.

 'Life's About To Get Good' provides a much-needed dose of optimism and we've had it on repeat since it came out.

 Pure Shania country, 'Love Gets Me Every Time' tells a story familiar to us all: you're happy living the single guy, then a guy comes into your life and fucks it all up with love and romance.

 Aside from being objectively amazing, this song will forever be remembered for bringing the term 'gone and done it' to the forefront of popular culture.
 Plus, the eye shadow.
 Queen of pastels.

 One of Shania's favourites, 'Forever And For Always' is an ode to relationships that last the long haul through thick and thin.
 Much like our relationship with our Shania Twain albums.

 An upbeat anthem for anyone who's having a bad day, 'Up!' reminds us to put our worries on the back burner and hope that life will get better.
 'Can only go up from here ...'